-6.5.2.3 Connection Angle Replacement Retrofit.
+5.5.2.3-Connection Angle Replacement Retrofit

 A third retrofit approach is to replace the original connection angles with new angles and high-strength structural bolts.
 Engineering analysis is required for the proper design of the angle for shear loads.
-However, using the guidelines below help ensure a compliant connection angle is selected to reduce secondary stress ranges.
+However, using the following guidelines helps ensure a compliant connection angle is selected to reduce secondary stress ranges.

 Although prying action on the fastener is often mitigated by stiffening the angle legs to reduce localized flexure in the angle, this approach may not work for eliminating fatigue cracks in the connecting angles themselves.
 The flexibility of the angle tends to be beneficial for reducing the flexural stresses resulting from rotational stiffness and decreasing the moment transferred through the joint.
-The same principle behind detail "softening" discussed in Section 6.1 applies to the connections using angles.
+The same principle behind detail "softening" discussed in Section 5.1 applies to the connections using angles.
 The softer, or more compliant, the connection can be made, the lower the rotational stresses in the angle will be.
 However, if the supporting element, such as a floorbeam or girder, can tolerate the moment transfer through the connection, then sometimes replacing connection angles with heavy, rigid angles will work too.
-Whenever a connection is stiffened, however, an engineer should check the complete load path to make sure that the problem is not relocated or that a new problem is created by implementing the retrofit.
+Whenever a connection is stiffened, however, an engineer should check the complete load path to make sure that the problem is not relocated or that a new problem is not created by implementing the retrofit.

-Wilson (1940) developed a design rule based on compliance for these connections in railway bridges, shown in Equation (6.2), to ensure the angle has enough flexibility so as to not be over stressed by the rotation of the connected element.
+Wilson and Coombe (1940) developed a design rule based on compliance for these connections in railway bridges, shown in Equation 4, to ensure the angle has enough flexibility so as to not be over-stressed by the rotation of the connected element.

-$$g = \sqrt{\frac{Lt}{K}} \tag{6.2}$$
+$$g = \sqrt{\frac{Lt}{K}} \tag{4}$$

-where g is the gage of the outstanding leg of the angle (shown in Figure 6.31), L is the length of the floorbeam, stringer or diaphragm, t is the thickness of the angle, and K is a constant, K = 8.
+Where g is the gauge of the outstanding leg of the angle (shown in Figure 5-31); L is the length of the floorbeam, stringer, or diaphragm; t is the thickness of the angle; and K is a constant, K = 8.
 This equation was used to determine the maximum angle leg thickness to ensure sufficient compliance and mitigate fatigue cracks.

 The design rule was adopted by the American Railway Engineering Association (AREA) in 1940 and remains to date in the design standard published by the American Railway Engineering and Maintenance-of-way Association (AREMA) (AREMA, 2016).
-Based on the same reasoning and criteria as Wilson (1940), Fisher et al. (1987) and Fisher et al. (1990) suggested Equation (6.3) for highway bridges, setting K equal to 12.
-Fisher et al. noted, however, that many highway bridges may not satisfy Equation (6.3), particularly stringer end connections and diaphragms.
+Based on the same reasoning and criteria as Wilson and Coombe (1940), Fisher et al. (1987, 1990) suggested Equation 5 for highway bridges, setting K equal to 12.
+Fisher et al. noted, however, that many highway bridges may not satisfy Equation 5, particularly stringer end connections and diaphragms.

-$$g = \sqrt{\frac{Lt}{12}} \tag{6.3}$$
+$$g = \sqrt{\frac{Lt}{12}} \tag{5}$$